Primary texts of Kabbalah: Etz Hayim and the Eight Gates

 Etz Hayim (in Hebrew: עץ חיים) ("Tree [of] Life") is a text of the teachings of Isaac Luria collected by his disciple Chaim Vital.
 It is the primary interpretation and synthesis of Lurianic Kabbalah.
-It was first published in Safed in the 16th century.
-It consists of the primary introduction to the remainder of the Lurianic system.
+It was first published in the 2010s.
+The commonly learned Etz Chaim was compiled by Meir Poppers and was first published in Safed in the 16th century, originally called Derech Etz Chaim.
+It contains the entire basic structure of lurianic Kabbalah, compiled from the early drafts of Chaim Vitals Etz Chaim that were leaked and published during the lifetime of Vital, the 8 gates of Shmuel Vital, and the buried manuscripts of Chaim Vital.
 The Shemona She'arim (eight gates): is the full Lurianic system as arranged by Shmuel Vital, the son of Haim Vital.
-Eitz Hayim is the only work published within Hayim Vital's lifetime, the rest of his writings were buried with him in an unedited form.
-Supposedly Shmuel Vital had a dream that he was to exhume his father's grave and remove certain writings leaving the others buried.
+Early drafts of Vital's Eitz Hayim were published within Hayim Vital's lifetime, the rest of his writings were either buried (these were Kabbalistic explanations authored by Vital hinself as opposed to strictly Luria's teachings and were buried by Vital himself) or given to his son Shmuel Vital (specifically the final edited Etz Chaim first published in the 21st century).
+Shmuel Vital compiled the 8 gates based on his fathers Etz Chaim, which also contained 8 gates.
 Shmuel Vital went on then to redact and publish the works as the Eight Gates which are then, at times subdivided into other works: